 Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are relatively easy to find, but air leakage can also originate in less obvious spaces throughout your home.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are relatively easy to find, but air leakage can also come from less obvious spaces throughout your home.
 Use the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they clatter or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they rattle or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.